null-sharp/GMS2-Autotile-Converter/README.md

 If you are interested in making your own A2 tilesets, I would recommend this YouTube series by CrackedRabbitGaming ([Part 1](https://www.youtube.com/watch?v=nvdf6SM0N0k), [Part 2](https://www.youtube.com/watch?v=2A2S_fc-UR8), [Part 3](https://www.youtube.com/watch?v=16Te4ESqYWI)).
 You can also Google "RPG Maker A2 tiles" to get ideas for the different kinds of things you can make with autotiles.
 Just be careful to not use any official RPG Maker tiles in your GameMaker Studio 2 games, as they are only licensed for use in RPG Maker.

 There are plenty of independent artists that sell RPG Maker formatted tilesets that are able to be used in any game engine.
 Personally, I am a big fan of [finalbossblues](https://finalbossblues.itch.io/).
 [MalibuDarby](https://malibudarby.itch.io/) also has some really nice looking tilesets.
+If you search for the [RPG Maker tag on itch.io](https://itch.io/game-assets/tag-rpgmaker) you can find lots of assets.

+### Special note about RPG Maker tilesheets

+Different versions of RPG Maker expect specific tile sizes.
+However, if the artist is making a pixel art tileset, they will upscale the tiles to match the RPG Maker tile size.
+You can tell if the sprites are upscaled if 1 pixel is actually made up of 4, 9, or 16 pixels.
+Usually you will not want to use these upscaled sprites, but instead scale them back down to the original tile size.
+This will drastically shrink your generated autotile sheets and save on graphics memory.
+You can do this in Aseprite by going to **Sprite -> Sprite Size**.
+If 1px=4px, scale down to 50%.
+If 1px=9px scale down to 33.3333%.
+If 1px=16px scale down to 25%.
+As long as you use nearest-neighbor interpolation, the sprite will look identical to the upscaled version.

 ## Usage